BILL'S

 Mike Ritter Photo via Lew Boyd

-The SCODA cars, a bit motley looking, navigate their way
+The SCODA cars, a bit motley looking, navigate

 on the large Reading fairgrounds track.
 Top star Charles "Elf" Bettman